-The use of mobile technology amongst children is more widespread than ever before, and the events of last year have thrown into stark relief the importance of online access to learning resources for students of all ages.
+The use of mobile technology amongst children is more widespread than ever before, and the events of last year have thrown into stark relief the importance of online access.
+But how do we keep young people safe online?

 According to the BBC, a study by Ofcom conducted in 2019 showed that 50% of ten year olds owned a smartphone, whilst 83% of children aged 12 - 15 years old owned either a smartphone or a tablet.